computationalstylistics/maciejeder.org/_pages/04_teaching.md

 ---

+Apart from my regular university courses – which are not covered on this page yet – I enjoy teaching workshops and other extra-curricular courses at different summer schools, conferences, and so forth.
+These include, at the first place, the following annual (or biannual) events:

 * [Digital Humanities Summer Institute](http://www.dhsi.org/index.php) (DHSI) in Victoria BC, Canada.
 * [The European Summer University “Culture & Technology”](http://www.culingtec.uni-leipzig.de/ESU_C_T/node/97) (ESU) in Leipzig, Germany.